Cwei1/ChessAI/Log.md

 6/13/14 - Devendra - Worked on the code for the ChessAI algorithm

-6/14/14 - Devendra - Added new files which allow for comparisons between moves to be used in the priority queue in ChessAI

 6/14/14 - Cardy - Implemented switching sides of the board to easily accomodate two player mode.
 Added Pawn Promotion through a pop-up interface.
 Fixed Bugs.
 Fixed the problem of the player not being able to use other pieces after a piece was initially selected.

+6/14/14 - Devendra - Added new files which allow for comparisons between moves to be used in the priority queue in ChessAI

-6/15/14 - Devandra and Cardy - Wrote the AI, fixed bugs, and adapted to GUI.
+6/15/14 - Devendra, Cardy - Finished up the AI, fixed bugs, and integrated ChessAI with the GUI.

-6/15/14 - Dionis - Fixed Check with pawn bug.
+6/15/14 - Dionis - Fixed a bug involving check with Pawns.